fadden/CiderPress2/ndocs/top/Install.md

 The download includes the manual for cp2, `Manual-cp2.md`, formatted for 80 columns for ease of viewing in a terminal window.
 The file is in "markdown" format, which is perfectly readable as a plain text file.
-The download also includes release notes for CiderPress2, `CiderPress2-notes.txt`, which can be opened in a web browser by hitting F1 from the GUI.
+The manual for the GUI, and tutorials for both applications, can be found on the [web site](https://ciderpress2.com/).

 ## Tested Systems ##